 There are quite a few rights taxpayers have, that are disregarded by the IRS, and there is no remedy when it happens.
 As noted in Butti v.
-Commissioner, TC Memo.
-2008-82, the IRS collection due process hearing is not one of those circumstances.
+Commissioner, T.C.
+Memo.
+2008-82, the IRS collection due process hearing can be one of those circumstances.

 The Facts & Procedural History

-While Butti was serving his sentence, the IRS issued notices of deficiency, assessed tax liabilities, and commenced collections activities.
-As required, the IRS notified Butti of these actions by sending written correspondence to Butti’s prison address.
+While the taxpayer was serving his sentence, the IRS issued notices of deficiency, assessed tax liabilities, and commenced collections activities.
+As required, the IRS notified the taxpayer of these actions by sending written correspondence to the taxpayer’s prison address.

-After the tax was assessed and when the IRS began collection efforts for the tax, Butti timely-filed a collection due process hearing request alleging that he was never given the opportunity to contest the underlying tax liability.
+After the tax was assessed and when the IRS began collection efforts for the tax, the taxpayer timely-filed a collection due process hearing request alleging that he was never given the opportunity to contest the underlying tax liability.

-The IRS settlement officer assigned to the case, knowing that Butti was incarcerated, scheduled the hearing to be held at the IRS Appeals office and asked the taxpayer to let the officer know if the hearing was not “convenient.”
+The IRS settlement officer assigned to the case, knowing that the taxpayer was incarcerated, scheduled the hearing to be held at the IRS Appeals office and asked the taxpayer to let the officer know if the hearing was not “convenient.”

-Butti responded with a letter indicating that he could not attend the meeting due to his being incarcerated.
-The appeals officer subsequently issued a determination upholding the IRS’s collection activities, without affording Butti a hearing–even though the officer knew that the prior hearing was not “convenient” for Butti.
+The appeals officer subsequently issued a determination upholding the IRS’s collection activities, without affording the taxpayer a hearing–even though the officer knew that the prior hearing was not “convenient” for the taxpayer.

 The Collection Due Process Hearing